 You get the same IP66 water- and dust-resistance, and the same comfortable and secure ear hook design that will keep them in place no matter what you do.
 JLab’s excellent two-year warranty is also in effect, which is especially commendable at this price.

 Also on tap is the Be Aware passthrough mode and the same three-mode built-in EQ settings that we enjoyed so much on the Elite Air Sports.
 But there’s a slight catch: their battery life is very good but still isn’t in the same league.
 You get six hours on the earbuds and 34 hours in the charging case — just not the Powerbeats Pro-killing longevity of the Elites.

-Otherwise, the JLab JBuds are a really solid value in a set of workout-ready
+Otherwise, theare a really solid value in a set of workout-ready true wireless earbuds, at a price that clocks in well under the $100 mark.

-The Powerbeats Pro work well enough with Android phones, but you really need an iPhone to get the most out of them.
-But Amazon’s Echo Buds are just as happy on Android as they are on iOS, making them an ideal workout partner for users of either platform.
+iPhones reap the highest quality sound from the Powerbeats Pro, but they still function adequately with Android phones.
+But Amazon’s Echo Buds are just as happy on Android as they are on iOS, making them an ideal workout partner for either platform users.
 They’re compact, fit snugly (especially when using the optional wingtips), and they can handle your sweatiest workouts thanks to IPX4 protection.
 However, the Echo Buds have many other features that make them stand out from the competition as a worthy alternative to the Powerbeats Pro.